 A Walk with Nature

 Taking out time from our hectic schedule to exercise is an uphill battle.
 Exercising is vital to allow oxygen to flow to our brain to function better.
 Don’t spend all your time in the library studying and mugging books.
 Take a break and go for a short hike along CityU’s hiking trail.
 Its starting point is next to the Nam Shan Entrance of CityU.
 The chirping sounds of the birds and the natural surroundings will soothe your mind.
 Take deep breaths and walk around.
 These are just some of the ways you can do to de-stress yourself.
 The trail takes around 30-40 minutes to complete which is the ideal time for a study break.

 A small hike can help you take a break and release stresses!

 If you like to study or relax with your friends with a breathtaking view, you definitely should head to the 8th floor of the Creative Media Centre.
 The stunning view of the skyline and high-rise buildings of Hong Kong can be enjoyed both during day and night time.
 The quiet atmosphere coupled with the magnificent architecture of the Creative Media Centre is also perfect for your Instagram feed.
 From time to time, various students’ artworks are displayed, allowing you to appreciate the beauty of art.

 The 8th Floor Creative Media Centre provides you with a great view of the city vibes

-All work and new play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
 Don’t spend your whole university life just hiding in the library and mugging for exams.
 Spend time with your friends in different corners of the campus doing different things.
 That is what makes university life memorable.
-Along with working towards achieving good grades, do create memories around the CityU campus so that whenever you visit the campus after graduation, you can smile over the memories you have created in this campus.
+Along with working towards achieving good grades, do create memories around the CityU campus.
+Most of all, whenever you visit the campus after graduation, you can smile over the memories you have created on this campus.